12 Tips for perfect photorealistic 3D rendering

 While using a linear workflow, you can use real-world settings to light up the scene.
 Evidently, no lighting tricks are necessary to make the images look realistic.

 As a result, you need not deal with contrasted renders and highlights that are blown out.
-It will make the colour reproduction and lighting more natural.
+This 3D lighting techniques make the colour reproduction and lighting more natural.

 When you light up products in a studio, three-point lighting proves to be an ideal set-up.
 This setting consists of a key light, a fill light and a back-light.
 The key light, being the primary source of light, brightens up the product.
 It strongly influences the look of the shot.
 On the opposite side, the fill light is placed and it has a lower intensity.
 The function of this light is to eliminate the shadows produced by the key light.
 You need to place the back-light behind the product, in order to make look it three-dimensional.
 It separates the object from its background.

 For new users, this setting can be a bit difficult to incorporate.
 However, experienced professionals can deal with these settings with adroitness.
 Well, you cannot term any setting as ‘right’ or ‘wrong’.
 It is dependent on the scene that gets illuminated and its desired look.
 However, the settings presented here will help the users to get started started to make VRay render more realistic.

 It is recommended not to use a VRaySun or directional lights to produce sharp shadows.
 A standard VRayLight will serve the purpose.
 You may scale it down, which will help you to obtain a higher intensity.